 Horror Rated for Vampire Content:

-Never in my whole life, did I ever really believe that vampires constituted an automatic horror rating.
-But the psychology from whence they come, now that's the horror of it.
-The darkness from which they spring is very real, and it can be found in each and every individual on this planet since before humans began keeping time.
+The dark psychology from which vampires spring is very real, and it can be found in each and every individual on this planet since before humans began keeping time.

 The real reason a vampire has no reflection, is because they are a reflection ... of ourselves.
 The real reason that a vampire craves and lusts and pines is because some natural things in our heads often go unheard and unaddressed.